Talking with ATC can be intimidating…

-…but these 6 tips for communicating with ATC can guide you in your journey to becoming a qualified pilot.
+…but these 6 tips will guide you in your journey to mastering ATC communication.

 1. Make Sure You Are On The Correct Frequency

 You want to be transmitting and listening on the correct frequency at all times.
-Write down all applicable frequencies and have them readily available for your flight.
+It can be helpful to write down all applicable frequencies and have them readily available for your flight.

 It’s going to make you much less stressed, and can save you from an embarrassing transmission as well.